neuml/cord19q/tasks/vaccines.md

 # Efforts to develop prophylaxis clinical studies and prioritize in healthcare workers

+#### Highlights<br/>
+- Therefore, our present study should help the scientists to develop potential vaccines and therapeutics against the Wuhan Novel Coronavirus 2019.<br/>
+- The development of effective vaccines and antiviral drugs is a priority to reduce the burden of this virus.<br/>
+- We encourage coordinated efforts between national and international health agencies and academia to produce line lists of patients which in turn will better enable the medical community to develop effective interventions against COVID-19.<br/>
+- The information produced by this research allows the medical and scientific communities to better understand the transmission of COVID-19, to develop rapid diagnostic tests and efficient epidemiologic control, and to facilitate the development of antiviral therapies and vaccines.<br/>
+- Although researchers are racing against time to develop vaccines and test anti-viral drugs in clinical trials , there is no effective prophylactic and clinical treatment for COVID-19 yet.<br/>

+#### Articles<br/>
 [Exploring diseases/traits and blood proteins causally related to expression of ACE2, the putative receptor of 2019-nCov: A Mendelian Randomization analysis](https://doi.org/10.1101/2020.03.04.20031237)<br/>
 by Shitao Rao; Alexandria Lau; Hon-Cheong So<br/>
 *Mar 08, 2020*<br/>